sendwyre/wyre-node/README.md

 numbers returned from our API as strings.
 If you need to perform arithmetic on these numbers, you ***must*** use an arbitrary-precision library:

-- [BigDecimal.js](https://github.com/iriscouch/bigdecimal.js): a literal port of Java's BigInteger and BigDecimal classes.
-- [bignum](https://github.com/justmoon/node-bignum): Big integer arithmetic using OpenSSL.
+- [bignumber.js](https://github.com/MikeMcl/bignumber.js): A JavaScript library for arbitrary-precision decimal and non-decimal arithmetic

 Alternatively, instead supply the (default) `"format":"json"` and the API will encode numbers directly in JSON.